adamgreen/rugrover/README.md

 ![Chassis Top](cad/ChassisTop.png)

+**Lessons Learned:**
+* The [caster](https://www.adafruit.com/product/2942) I used on this robot is probably too large for the size of the robot.
+Its size makes it difficult to concentrate the mass over the caster by placing heavy things like the batteries near it on the bottom.
+I now see why the original RugWarrior Pro used the smaller non-swiveling ball caster.
+It took up less space and allowed the battery pack to be placed between the axle and the caster.
+* [Tungsten putty](https://www.amazon.com/Red-Dirt-Derby-Tungsten-Pinewood/dp/B06Y5FDLL6) is actually a soft moving liquid.
+The putty I placed in the cylindrical 3D printed holder at the back of the robot leaked out over time and some of it flowed out into the rear microswitch.
+I was able to take the robot apart and clean up the leaked putty.
+I designed and printed a bottom for the holder that I welded in with a soldering iron to contain the tungsten putty inside.

 ## Electronics Design
 Once I had the mechanical design mostly figured out, I moved onto the design of the electronics in [KiCad](https://www.kicad.org).